cmosol/bash-scripts/README.md

 A collection of bash scripts

 # installation
-code from script files can be simply copied into your .bashrc file.
+code from script files can be simply copied into your ~/.bashrc or ~/bash-profile.